comcore/app/server_explanation.md

 an exhaustive list if a large number of messages were sent since the chat was last refreshed.
 If this is the case, it will only return the most recently sent messages (older messages will be missing).
 Therefore, it is important to discard the cached data if the messages being added aren't immediately after the cached data.
-This can be checked with `MessageID::immediatelyAfter`.
+This can be checked with `MessageID.immediatelyAfter()`.
 To handle new messages received without refreshing the chat window, see the section below about notification listeners.
 See the documentation on `ServerConnector.getMessages()` for a description of the arguments it accepts.